g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 ## Examples of websites that use HTTP/1.1, 2 and 3
 However, it can be difficult to pinpoint particular websites that only use HTTP/1, HTTP/2, or HTTP/3 because many websites support multiple protocols at once or switch between protocols depending on many factors like server capabilities, network conditions, and browser support.
 Nonetheless, the following websites are instances of those who have tried or implemented these protocols:

 1. **HTTP/1:** It's possible that a large number of older or less updated websites still primarily utilize HTTP/1, particularly if they haven't been updated for newer protocols.
 Smaller blogs, individual webpages, or older services that still use HTTP/1 are not uncommon.
+While blogging services like [WordPress](https://wordpress.com/), [Medium](https://medium.com/), and [Blogger](https://www.blogger.com/) continue to use HTTP/1.1 for their primary website delivery, news websites like [CNN](https://edition.cnn.com/), [BBC News](https://www.bbc.com/news), and [The New York Times](https://www.nytimes.com/international/) still utilize it for content delivery.

 2. **HTTP/2:** To make use of HTTP/2's multiplexing, header compression, and server push features, large-scale websites and platforms that place a high priority on performance and user experience frequently implement it.
-A few websites that use HTTP/2 are  [Google](https://www.google.com.ng/) (including YouTube, Gmail, and Google Search), [Facebook](https://www.facebook.com/), [X (Twitter)](https://twitter.com/?lang=en), [Amazon](https://www.amazon.com/) and [Netflix](https://www.netflix.com/).
+A few websites that use HTTP/2 are  [Google](https://www.google.com.ng/) (including [YouTube](https://www.youtube.com/), [Gmail](https://mail.google.com/mail/u/0/), and [Google Search](https://www.google.com/search)), [Facebook](https://www.facebook.com/), [X (Twitter)](https://twitter.com/?lang=en), [Amazon](https://www.amazon.com/) and [Netflix](https://www.netflix.com/).

 3. **HTTP/3:** Based on the QUIC protocol, HTTP/3 is a relatively modern technology that may still be being adopted by large websites.
 Nonetheless, a few businesses and services have started testing HTTP/3 in live settings.
 [Cloudflare](https://www.cloudflare.com/),  [Google](https://www.google.com.ng/) and [Fastly](https://www.fastly.com/) are a few examples.